nextgenthemes/advanced-responsive-video-embedder/readme.txt

 ## Changelog ##

+### 2017-03-20 - 8.2.3 ###

+* Fixed: 'Disable links' feature from the Pro Addon was not working.

 ### 2017-03-20 - 8.2.2 ###

 * Moved the ARVE menu below the settings menu (where most plugins are), sorry xberg.
 I got complaints about global menus and I like to keep the global Nextgenthemes menu but 2 global menus is a bit to much.
 I have given the Nextgenthemes menu a video icon now.
 I hope this is a good compromise.
+* Improved: Finished the German translation.
 * Improved: Made the ARVE Pro promotion on the settings menu close-able, hopefully less people get offended.

 ### 2017-03-20 - 8.2.0 ###